Looking for a list of world capitals? You’re in the right place!

 - Vilnius, Lithuania: An Unexpected City Break Packed with Awesome

-The capital of Luxembourg is Luxembourg City, one of the most underrated capitals in Europe in my opinion.
-Click here for my guide on the best things to do there!
+The capital of Luxembourg is Luxembourg City, known for its medieval fortifications and one of the most underrated capitals in Europe in my opinion.

 Here are some Malta articles you might be interested in: